krishnaura45/StressSense/README.md

-# StressSense : Estimation of stress levels using PPG signals
+# Stress Sense : Estimation of stress levels using PPG signals

-StressSense is a health concerned research project for effective diagnosis of mental stress levels.
+Stress Sense is a health concerned research project for effective diagnosis of mental stress levels.
 It involves binary classification of mental stress, excluding the stress in rest condition.

 ### INTRODUCTION
 - Stress has become a major concern in modern societies.